-Rule 1.6: The transition to more adult material must not be unduly abrupt at the watershed ....
+- Rule 1.6: The transition to more adult material must not be unduly abrupt at the watershed ....
 For television, the strongest material should appear later in the schedule.

 be broadcast before 2100 … and even then they may be unsuitable for broadcast at that time.

-Rule 2.3: In applying generally accepted standards broadcasters must ensure that material which may cause offence is justified by the context.
+- Rule 2.3: In applying generally accepted standards broadcasters must ensure that material which may cause offence is justified by the context.